Centaur (rocket stage): CV-L

 During the Vulcan Cert-2 mission broadcast on October 4, 2024, ULA announced a "LEO Optimized Centaur" variant, later designated CV-L, scheduled to debut in 2025.
 CV-L is 1.94 m shorter than the baseline Centaur V, which was redesignated CV-HE (Centaur V High Energy).
 Unlike CV-HE, which uses a hydrolox RCS, CV-L returns to using a simpler hydrazine monopropellant RCS.

 ACES revival

 On August 28, 2025, in an infographic by ULA posted by Tory Bruno, a variant of Centaur V was referred as "ACES", this time standing for "Advanced Centaur Endurance Stage".
 Few details were provided about this updated ACES concept, other than a mention of "Smart Propulsion", which was not further explained.
 Previously, Bruno has suggested that future upper stages could offer up to 600% more endurance than the Common Centaur.

+Use with Space Launch System

+In February 2026, NASA announced that it would pursue the use of a commercially developed upper stage for the Space Launch System (SLS) rocket rather than continue development of the purpose-built Exploration Upper Stage.
+The following month, NASA selected the Centaur V. The stage is expected to offer slightly improved performance over the Interim Cryogenic Propulsion Stage used on SLS missions for Artemis I, II, and III, which is based on ULA's earlier Delta Cryogenic Second Stage.

 Current engines

 Centaur engines have evolved over time, and three versions (RL10A-4-2, RL10C-1 and RL10C-1-1) are in use as of 2024 (see table below).
 All versions utilize liquid hydrogen and liquid oxygen.